Glyn Hughes (British Army): Later career

 After leaving the forces in 1947, Hughes took up the first of his senior medical administrative posts, when he became the senior medical officer of the South East Metropolitan Hospital Board.
 In this position he played a prominent role in the administration of the newly created National Health Service, and again in 1952 with the formation of the Royal College of General Practitioners.
 He held several titles before his retirement, including Honorary Physician to the Queen, President of the Harveian Society and Medical Officer to the British Red Cross Society.
 He was the director of a general practice in South East London until his retirement in 1968.

-He was the subject of the British television series This Is Your Life in 1959 when he was surprised by Eamonn Andrews at the BBC Television Theatre.
+Hughes was the subject of the British television series This Is Your Life in 1959 when he was surprised by Eamonn Andrews at the BBC Television Theatre.

 Rugby career

 Outside his professional career, Hughes was a very keen sportsman, with his main interest being rugby union.
 At Epsom College he was captain of the rugby XV, and as an adult played club rugby for Blackheath F.C.
 During the 1912/13 season he was selected to play for invitational touring team the Barbarians, an association which would continue until his death.
 His first match for the Barbarians was during the 1913 tour in the traditional tour encounter with Penarth, before playing against Cardiff and Swansea.
 He played a total of 20 games for the Barbarians over nine tours, scoring a try against Newport in 1925 and captained the team for three matches between 1919 and 1920.

 Hughes played for multiple rugby teams, most notably United Hospitals of which the University College Hospital was connected.
 He also represented several county teams, including Devon, Middlesex, London Counties and captained Exeter.
 After retiring from playing rugby, Hughes continued his association with rugby as a rugby administrator and referee.
 In 1936, like Tommy Vile before him in the 1927 tour, Hughes was chosen to act as referee in the Great Britain tour of Argentina.
 He wore his Barbarian jersey on the field during the tour.

-When in 1928, Emile de Lissa was made Vice-President of the Barbarians, Hughes was elected as Treasurer, and when Jack Haigh-Smith died suddenly in 1955, Hughes was made President of the club.
+When in 1928, Emile de Lissa was made vice-president of the Barbarians, Hughes was elected as Treasurer, and when Jack Haigh-Smith died suddenly in 1955, Hughes was made President of the club.
 Hughes remained President until his death in 1973, and held the post when the Barbarians famously beat the 1973 touring "All Blacks" at the Cardiff Arms Park.

 It was Hughes who blocked John Taylor from becoming a Barbarian in the 1973 match, branding him a "Communist" for refusing to face the South African rugby team for Wales during apartheid.

 Hughes died on 24 November 1973 in Edinburgh, three days after watching an international rugby game between Scotland and Argentina.